Belarus in the Junior Eurovision Song Contest 2013

-Belarus participated in the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
-The Belarusian entry was selected through a national final, organised by Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BTRC).
+Belarus was represented at the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
+The Belarusian entry was selected through a national final, organised by Belarusian broadcaster Belarusian Television and Radio Company (BTRC).
 The final was held on 4 October 2013.
 Ilya Volkov and his song "Poy so mnoy" won the national final, scoring 18 points.

 Before Junior Eurovision

 National final

 On 19 March 2013, BTRC announced that a national final would be held to select Belarus' entry for the Junior Eurovision Song Contest 2013.

 Competing entries

 A submission period for interested artists was opened and lasted until 10 June 2013.
 After the deadline passed, 53 applications were received by the broadcaster.
 A professional jury selected ten artists and songs from the applicants to proceed to the televised national final.

 Final

 The final took place on 4 October 2013 at the Studio 600 in Minsk, hosted by Teo, Belarus' 2014 Eurovision contestant, and Alyona Lanskaya, Belarus' 2013 Eurovision contestant.
 The winner was determined by a 50/50 combination of votes from a jury made up of music professionals and a public vote.

 The members of the jury were Irina Dorofeeva, Elena Atrashkevich, Lyudmila Borodina, Gennadiy Markevich, Nadezhda Vasilchenko, Olga Vorobyova, Tatyana Yakusheva, Tatyana Parhamovich and Eduard Zaritsky.